Photos are a great way to express your femme self. Whether you take selfies or go to a studio, beautiful images can be a real confidence booster.

-3. Shooting in unflattering light
+3. Shooting in Unflattering Light

 Lighting makes all the difference in the world in photos.
 The #1 rule is to avoid strong overhead or side lighting since this creates ugly shadows on the face.
 Here are some tips to keep in mind: